gongh95/gongh95/README.md

 - 👋 Hi, I’m @gongh95
-- 👀 I’m interested in HTML, CSS, JS, PHP
+- 👀 I’m interested in learn WebDev, HTML, CSS, JS, PHP
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and Phyton

 <!---
 gongh95/gongh95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.